Trump steps up attacks on Pelosi for opposing border wall funds

 Democratic negotiators unveiled a detailed opening position containing no money for additional physical barriers on the border to control the flow of illegal immigrants and drugs.
 Previously they had supported $1.3 billion for new fencing and improvements to existing barriers.

-Construction of a border wall was one of Trump’s signature 2016 campaign promises, and he previously said Mexico would pay for it.

-Reporting by Steve Holland; Writing by David Alexander; Editing by Tim Ahmann and Will Dunham
+Reporting by Steve Holland; Writing by David Alexander; Editing by Will Dunham and Sandra Maler